Exposition Universelle (1900): Attractions

-Besides its official scientific, industrial and artistic palaces, the exposition offered an extraordinary variety of attractions, amusements and diversions.
+Besides its official scientific, industrial and artistic palaces, the exposition offered a variety of attractions, amusements and diversions.

 Eiffel Tower

-The Eiffel Tower, that was built as the main entrance of the 1889 Exposition, was the main and central attraction of the 1900 Exposition.
-For this exposition, it was repainted in shaded tones from yellow-orange at the base to light yellow at the top, and was fitted with 7,000 electric lamps.
+The Eiffel Tower, which was built as the main entrance of the 1889 Exposition, was the main and central attraction of the 1900 Exposition.
+For this exposition, it was repainted in shaded tones from yellow-orange at the base to light yellow at the top and was fitted with 7,000 electric lamps.
 At the same time, the lifts in the east and west legs were replaced by lifts running as far as the second level and the lift in the north pillar was removed and replaced by a staircase to the first level.
 The layout of both first and second levels was modified, with the space available for visitors on the second level.